-Do I need a phone line or not?
+Will I still need a phone line?

 If you're thinking of opting for broadband without a phone line, you're going to have to get it from Virgin Media.
 As mentioned above, Virgin Media is the only provider to offer this option.
 Also, you'll need to bear in mind that you won't be saving any money on line rental.
 Line rental doesn't just apply to a 'phone line' – it applies to any physical line carrying any kind of signal (broadband or phone) into your home.

 If you can't save any money by not having a landline, you still might want to consider this option for one or more of the following reasons…